picosonic/js13k-2022/devdiary/diary.md

 Added predictable random number generator using Wichmann-Hill algorithm.
 I've used this in previous game jam entries and had good success with it.

 Added particle system.
-Initally used for exploding enemies.
+Initially used for exploding enemies.
 They get drawn last so are always visible.
 Currently 32 particles are generated in a specified RGB colour and scattered around a specified central point at random polar coordinates (angle and distance).
 They are then reduced in alpha value (become more transparent) as they decay, once 0 is reached for alpha the particle is deleted.
 Particles travel outwards away from their central point but are subject to a fixed (non-accelerating) gravity.

 ![Shooting and particle explosions](bees3.gif?raw=true "Shooting and particle explosions")